 What Is In It For Me?

-The list of benefits that are available to users includes the likes of reduced pain, reduced inflammation and swelling, reduced anxiety, improvement in mental health, you are relaxed and calmer, positive demeanor, and you get better sleep.
+The list of benefits that are available to users includes the likes of reduced pain, reduced inflammation, and swelling, reduced anxiety, improvement in mental health, are relaxed and calmer, positive demeanor, and you get better sleep.

 There is a whole load of other benefits that are anecdotal, with millions around the world reporting the increased quality that CBD has bought to their lives.
 More than 50% of those above the age of 65, in the United States alone, have tried CBD and have reported benefits—this makes up to 20.15 million seniors.
 What is stopping you from joining them?